wp-plugins/genesis-layout-extras/readme.txt

 * Sidebar-Content-Sidebar
 * Full Width Content

+Note: This plugin has been tested with WordPress 3.2, 3.3 without any issues.
+It also works within Multisite installs - single activated and network activated, too.
+Remember, running with latest versions of Genesis and WordPress is always recommended.

 == Frequently Asked Questions ==

 = You can modify the layout of the plugin's AgentPress Listings post type.
 What does this mean? =